Your Radiation Care Team

 Clinical and Technical Team

 - Radiation Oncologists – physicians with specialized training in the use of radiation therapy to treat cancer and other diseases; they are in charge of your care.
 While on treatment, most radiation oncologists will see you once a week.
-If they are not available, you will likely see one of their colleagues.
+If they are not available, you will likely see another provider.

-- Nurse Practitioners (NP) and Physicians Assistants (PA) – in some centers, NPs and PAs work with the radiation oncologist to provide care.
+- Nurse Practitioners (NP) and Physician Assistants (PA) – in some centers, NPs and PAs work with the radiation oncologist to provide care.

 - Nurses – assist the radiation oncologist in providing clinical care.
 They will provide information on skincare, nutrition, personal care, symptom management, medications, and home care.